nd-jeong/Flappy-Bird-Clone/readme.md

 - Be a working, interactive, non-trivial game.
 - Be deployed via GitHub pages.
-- Include at least one CSS transition fired by a DOM event.
+- Include at least one CSS animation/transition fired by a DOM event.
 - Be styled with CSS.
-- Use flexbox or (CSS grid) for layout and positioning (** no floats ** except to wrap text around an image!)
+- Use flexbox or (CSS grid) for layout and positioning

 #### Your code must:

 - Be properly indented
 - Be written with semantic, camelCase JavaScript variable names
-- Be written with kebab-case CSS class names
+- Be written with kebab-case CSS class names (e.g. this-is-the-class-name)
 - No console.log() or commented out code in final version

 #### Your README must: